NERO690/simple_shell/README.md

-# Simple Shell by Nelson
+# Simple Shell by Nelson and Hilda

 This is our self-owned simple shell in C language.